homestars/chewy/README.md

 You may be wondering why do you need it?
 The answer is simple: not to lose the data.

 Imagine that you reset your index in a zero-downtime manner (to separate index), and at the meantime somebody keeps updating the data frequently (to old index).
-So all these actions will be written to the journal index and you'll be able to apply them after index reset using the `Chewy::Journal` interface.
+So all these actions will be written to the journal index and you'll be able to apply them after index reset using the `HSChewy::Journal` interface.

 ### Types access